nylas/nylas-mail/docs/React.md

 For a quick introduction to React, take a look at Facebook's [Getting Started with React](https://facebook.github.io/react/docs/getting-started.html).

-#####Standard React Components
+#### React Components

-The Nylas Mail client provides a set of core React components you can use in your packages.
-To use a pre-built component, require it from `ui-components` and wrap it in your own React component.
-React uses composition rather than inheritance, so your `<ThreadList>` component may render a `<ModelList>` component and pass it function arguments and other `props` to adjust it's behavior.
+Nylas Mail provides a set of core React components you can use in your packages.
 Many of the standard components listen for key events, include considerations for different platforms, and have extensive CSS.
-Wrapping standard components makes your package match the rest of Nylas Mail and is encouraged!
+Wrapping standard components makes it easy to build rich interfaces that are consistent with the rest of the Nylas Mail platform.

+To use a standard component, require it from `ui-components` and use it in your component's `render` method.

+> Keep in mind that React's Component model is based on composition rather than inheritance.
+On other platforms, you might subclass `Popover` to create your own custom Popover.
+In React, you should wrap the standard Popover component in your own component, which provides the Popover with `props` and children to customize it's behavior.

-Here's a quick look at pre-built components you can require from `ui-components`:
+Here's a quick look at standard components you can require from `ui-components`:

 - **Menu**: Allows you to display a list of items consistent with the rest of the Nylas Mail user experience.